Dr Lucy McIvor, Clinical Psychologist

 Background

-I have 10+ years of experience working in the NHS and other social care settings.
-I currently work with older adults in an NHS acute and crisis service.
+I am clinically trained to doctoral level and have over ten years of experience working in the NHS and other social care settings.
+I am HCPC (Health and Care Professions Council) registered and abide by their Standards of Conduct, Performance and Ethics.
+I currently work in an NHS acute and crisis service.

 Qualifications

-I completed my undergraduate degree in Human and Health Sciences at the University of Durham and a research masters degree in Human Evolution at the university of Cambridge.
-I completed a further masters degree in Psychology and later gained my clinical doctorate from the Salomons Institute of Psychology.
-I am able to draw on both anthropological and psychological perspectives, considering my clients’ concerns in the wider context of their environment, family or social relationships and culture.
-My training reflects both a desire to support clients’ experiencing emotional difficulties and a deep fascination with what it means to be human.
+I completed my undergraduate degree in Human and Health Sciences at the University of Durham and a research masters degree in Human Evolution at the University of Cambridge.
+I completed a further masters degree in psychology and later gained my clinical doctorate from the Salomons Institute.
+I am able to draw on both anthropological and psychological perspectives in my clinical work, considering my clients’ concerns in the wider context of their social circumstances, relationships and culture.
+My training reflects both a commitment to support people experiencing emotional difficulties and a deep curiosity towards the complexities of being human.

 Academic Interests